 - Section B: Summary (10 marks)

-- Section C: Language Structures and Conventions (40 marks) – This includes visual literacy!
+- Section C: Language Structures (40 marks)

 Paper 2: Literature (2 Hours – 70 Marks)